chenxiaolong/avbroot/README.md

 * Any operation that causes an unsigned or differently-signed boot image to be flashed will result in the device being unbootable and unrecoverable without unlocking the bootloader again (and thus, triggering a data wipe).
 This includes:

     * Performing a regular (unpatched) A/B OTA update.
-Disabling the `Automatic system updates` option in Android's Developer Options is recommended.

     * The `Direct install` method for updating Magisk.
 Magisk updates must be done by repatching as well.